-Virtual Tribbles - Creating an Online Convention
+Virtual Tribbles - Creating an Online Convention in 2020

 I have committed myself to updating this blog monthly not only to share with the community what we have been up to lately, but also in order to document for Jay and for myself how we spent these crazy times.
 Our journey has taken a course so different from the one we originally plotted for ourselves.
 We are living in a time when planning, while necessary, doesn't always--or even usually--work.
 Things are changing now in ways we never would have imagined, and innovation is emerging from that uncertainty.
 I think it's important to document that for someday when we look back on 2020 in hindsight.